 These policies and procedures apply to the use of all public computers in the Library:

-Each user must use their own valid library card from the McKinley Memorial Library or any other CLEVNET library to use library computers.
-A patron whose Library fines exceed $5 will not be permitted to use the
+- All patrons must use their own valid Library card from the McKinley Memorial Library or any other CLEVNET Library to use Library computers.
+A patron whose Library fines exceed $5 will not be permitted to use the computer.

-All users, regardless of age must comply with the provisions of the McKinley Memorial Library Internet and Computer Use Policy at all times.
+- All patrons, regardless of age, must comply with the provisions of the McKinley Memorial Library Internet and Computer Use Policy at all times.
 Children under the age of 14 are prohibited from using the computers in the adult area.
-Users who are 14 years of age and older are prohibited from using the computers in the Children’s Room unless they are assisting a child on the computer.
+Patrons who are 14 years of age and older are prohibited from using the computers in the Children’s Room unless they are assisting a child on the computer.

-When a user’s session is about to end, the computer will display warning messages.
+- When a patron’s session is about to end, the computer will display warning messages.
 It is the patron’s responsibility to make sure their work is saved and/or printed before their session ends.
 All programs and documents will automatically close when the session time expires.
-If a user is finished with a computer before the end of the session, they must logout properly in order to maintain their privacy and indicate that the computer is available for another user.
+If a patron is finished with a computer before the end of the session, they must log out properly in order to maintain their privacy and indicate that the computer is available for another patron.

-Up to two registered users (or a child supervised by a registered parent/guardian) may be at each computer.
-Library staff may limit use to one person per computer due to space or noise considerations.
+- Up to two patrons (or a child supervised by a parent/caregiver/guardian) may be at each computer.
+Library staff may limit use to one patron per computer due to space or noise considerations.

-Patrons may not put their own paper, envelopes, labels, or other material into Library printers or copiers.
+- Patrons may not put their own paper, envelopes, labels, or other materials into Library printers or copiers.

-Patrons are responsible for saving their own work onto their own memory/storage device.
-Files may not be saved on the computer’s hard drive.
+- Patrons are responsible for saving their own work onto their own memory/storage device.
+Files cannot be saved on the computer’s hard drive.
 Flash drives are available for purchase.

-Patrons are welcome to bring their own computer into the library.
-Although there are no power outlets available for patron use, patrons may check out a power bank in order to plug in a computer or device.
+- Patrons are welcome to bring their own computer into the Library.
+Designated power outlets are available for patron use.
+Patrons may also check out a power bank in order to charge a computer or device.